About the Mission

 Launch Partner: Kensington Tours

-- Capacity Development: To develop a legacy of expertise in marine science, conservation and ocean management across the Indian Ocean.
+- Capacity Development: To develop greater expertise in marine science, conservation and ocean management across the Indian Ocean.

-- Public Engagement & Education: To inspire local and global audiences with greater ocean awareness and literacy giving decision-makers a greater public mandate to act.
+- Public Engagement & Education: To promote the exploration of the deep ocean to inspire people with greater ocean awareness giving decision makers a greater public mandate to act.